 The development of the CIT curriculum has required significant input of the RCPath and JRCPTB.
 The members of the Combined Infection Training Curriculum Sub-group were Dr Richard Cooke, Dr Nandini Shetty, Dr Ken Mutton, Dr Andy Ustianowski, Dr Alastair Miller, Dr Zahir Babiker and Dr Thushan de Silva.
 The RCPath also acknowledges the early work of Dr Martin Gill in preparing a first draft of the CIT curriculum.
-Dr Mutton led the development of the higher specialty training curriculum for medical virology.
+Dr Cooke, Dr Shetty, Dr Aodhán Breathnach and Dr Ronan McMullan led the development of the higher specialty training curriculum for medical microbiology.